NLF and PAVN strategy, organization and structure: Use of terror

 Murder, kidnapping, torture and general intimidation were a routine part of NLF/PAVN operations and were calculated to cow the populace, liquidate opponents, erode the morale of the South Vietnamese government employees, and boost tax collection and propaganda efforts.
 This extensive use of terror on a daily basis received comparatively little attention from Western journalists occupied with covering the big unit war.
 Terror was meant to demonstrate that both the rural and urban dweller were powerless against the Viet Cong and that the government could not protect them.
 Terror extended beyond targeted murders and kidnappings, and included the frequent mortaring of civilians in refugee camps, and the placing of mines on highways frequented by villagers taking their goods to urban markets.
 Some mines were set only to go off after heavy vehicle passage, causing extensive slaughter aboard packed civilian buses.

 Another terror method involved deliberate random shelling of populated areas with 122-mm rockets.
 Areas victimized included Saigon, Danang and other major cities.
 At other times the Viet Cong eschewed the use of stand-off weapons and directly attacked villages and hamlets with the express intention of killing men, women and children to sow havoc, panic and insecurity.
 A 1968 attack on the hamlet of Son Tra in Quang Ngai province for example, used flamethrowers to incinerate 78 civilians, wounded many more, and destroyed most of the hamlet.

 Terror results could also be achieved by provoking hasty reaction or retaliation attacks by ARVN or American forces on villagers through sniping, raids, or placing of mines and booby traps in and near villages or hamlets.
 Such reactions had the benefit of sparking potential atrocities that could be used later in propaganda to help mobilize or radicalize elements of the populace.
 A 1965 Christian Science Monitor article by Japanese journalist Takashi Oka reported on what seemed to be use of the method.
 The VC entered a village and harangued the local populace about supporting the Revolution before digging in, and passing word to the district capital that they were active in the community.
 One day later, US planes bombed the village and its Catholic Church.
 VC operatives emerged after the destruction to tell survivors about the perfidy of the US imperialists.
 Such methods could sometimes backfire however, with villagers blaming Front forces for the destruction and death brought to their communities.

 Several spectacular incidents of terror stand out in NLF/PAVN operations, although these were not publicized in the Western media to the extent of the American-perpetrated My Lai Massacre.

-Massacre at Hue: During Tet for example, Communist forces seemed to have carefully planned for mass killings, with prepared hitlists carried both by the invading VC units and local infrastructure operatives.
+Massacre at Hue: During Tet for example, Communist forces seemed to have carefully planned for mass killings, with prepared hitlists carried both by the rebelling VC units and local infrastructure operatives.
 One of the sites of the worse atrocity was the city of Hue.